 Students with a signed physician statement, indicating that they cannot return to in-person school due to a documented medical condition, will be provided appropriate instructional programming.
-Only students who have applied and been approved for a medical exemption will receive remote instruction through BOCES for the entire 2022-2023 school year.
+Only students who have applied and been approved for a medical exemption will receive remote instruction through BOCES for the entire 2022-2023 and 2023-2024 school years.